dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.26/_index.md

 **Remove procedure codes from unassigned if they are a multiple**

-If a procedure code appears on multipe documents and it is validated , it will no longer appear in the unassigned code pane.
+If a procedure code appears on multipe documents and it is validated , it will no longer appear in the unassigned code tree.
 This should reduce the amount of procedure codes on inpatient charts.

 ### CACTWO-5192 (Enhancement)